Electric Scooter Speed Limiters: Laws, Safety & Legal Alternatives

 Method 1: Disconnecting the Speed Limiter Wire

-Almost 35% of the performance scooters, like Zero 9 and Zero 10X, enable the use of a physical limiter wire, usually blue, green, or yellow.
+Almost 35% of performance scooters, like Zero 9 and Zero 10X, enable the use of a physical limiter wire, usually blue, green, or yellow.
 This wire is typically situated near the controller or battery compartment.

 Steps:

-Under the deck, access to the controller.
+- Under the deck, access the controller.

 Method 2: Adjusting Display Settings

-The Unagi scooters Manual, 2024 reveals that 25% of the latest scooters, like Wide Wheel Pro, facilitate hidden speed settings accessible through the LCD Display.
+The Unagi Scooters Manual, 2024 reveals that 25% of the latest scooters, like Wide Wheel Pro, facilitate hidden speed settings accessible through the LCD display.

 Steps:

-Keep your electric scooter on.
+- Keep your electric scooter turned on.

-Search for the SPL (Speed Limit) option.
+- Search for the SPL (Speed Limit) option.

 Method 3: Using a Mobile App